Photo by Julie Austin

 It's long past time for Congress to pass the Safeguard American Food Exports Act (H.R.
 113 / S. 1706), which would ban horse slaughter in the United States and the transportation of American horses out of the country for slaughter.

 The SAFE Act would protect human health by keeping unsafe meat off American grocery shelves and out of foreign exports.
 Because Americans do not raise horses to be eaten, they are often given any of 379 common animal medications banned for human consumption by the U.S. Food and Drug Administration -- including some that can be lethal if ingested by humans.
 No regulations require the sharing of information about substances previously ingested by a horse up for auction.
-There, kill buyers purchase more than 100,000 horses annually and truck them to slaughter in Mexico, Canada and beyond.
+There, they are often purchased by kill buyers.
+An annual average of 149,559 horses were trucked to slaughter in Canada and Mexico from 2008-16, according to the USDA.

 More than 92 percent of these exported horses are in “good” condition, according to the USDA.
 Until a federal ban on horse slaughter and the sale and transport of equines for the purpose of slaughter is passed once and for all, America’s wild and domestic equines are vulnerable to irresponsible breeding, abusive management, suffering, and often terrifying deaths in substandard conditions.